 Let me explain.
 And again, these numbers are all rights reserved and just used for education purposes and are solely my opinion.

 Let’s say you were a songwriter and you landed a placement on Selena Gomez’s 2019 “Revival” album.
 Yahoo!
-And you were a 20% writer of the song (that’s also the thing these days - look at most credits on pop albums or hip hop, etc. and it’s super common to see 5+ writers on one song.
+And you were a 20% writer of the track (that’s also the thing these days - look at most credits on pop albums or hip hop, etc. and it’s super common to see 5+ writers on one song.
 Really everyone?).
 So, let’s say one of those songs streamed - (we can tell by looking at Spotify), 25 Million times.
 Ok here’s what that looks like.

 25 Million streams